premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- Regression Testing is performed to determine if recent code modifications has not adversely affected existing features of Software.
+- Regression Testing is performed to determine if recent code modifications have not adversely affected existing features of the Software.

 </blockquote>
 </details>

 ---

-31. When we do `Sanity Testing`
+31. When do we do `Sanity Testing`?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)